 In this module we introduce two major areas in the Python language.
 First, we discuss functionality and modules that process data and text, in particular file I/O, text I/O, serialisation and deserialisation of data and persistence.
-We also give an introduction to structured text and XML (eXtensible Markup Language).
+We also give an introduction to structured text and XML (eXtensible Markup Language) and how it is implemented in Python.